Alessandro Cuzzocrea

 I took part in the Unreal Engine 5 Petit Contest 21st edition this March, and this is my story.

-UE5 Petit Con 21’s Theme: OSU (恊恙)
+UE5 Petit Con 21’s Theme: OSU (おす)

-I went for the most obvious oneā€”PUSH, lol.
-But I can see more creative developers really going crazy and trying to incorporate multiple or esoteric themes into one game.
+I went with the most obvious meaning—push (lol).
+But I can imagine more creative developers going wild, incorporating multiple meanings or even obscure interpretations into their games.

 The Prototype Phase